miyako/CTranslate2/index.md

 ```
 curl -X POST http://127.0.0.1:3000/embeddings \
      -H "Content-Type: application/json" \
-     -d '{"text":"Rain won’t stop me.
+     -d '{"input":"Rain won’t stop me.
 Wind won’t stop me.
 Neither will driving snow.
 Sweltering summer heat will only raise my determination.
 With a body built for endurance, a heart free of greed, I’ll never lose my temper, trying always to keep a quiet smile on my face."}'
 ```

 Finally to terminate the server